gc5232978/oil-sentiment-llm/README.md

 # oil-sentiment-llm

-Example LLM analysis for the oil-sentiment repo using Langchain and Groq and NLP.
+Example LLM analysis for the oil-sentiment repo using Langchain, Groq, and NLP.

 ## Description